11ume/wezi/readme.md

 <br>

-> Exists two ways to send messages.
+> Wezi have two ways to send responses.

 <br>